Keibert Ruiz Player Props: Nationals vs. Phillies

 - The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks sixth in the league.

-- The Phillies have a 4.19 team ERA that ranks 15th among all MLB pitching staffs.
+- The Phillies have a 4.15 team ERA that ranks 15th across all league pitching staffs.

-- Phillies pitchers combine to give up 84 home runs (1.1 per game), the ninth-fewest in the league.
+- Phillies pitchers combine to give up the eighth-fewest home runs in baseball (85 total, one per game).

-- The lefty's last time out was on Saturday against the New York Mets, when he threw five innings, surrendering three earned runs while allowing five hits.
+- The right-hander's last appearance came on Sunday against the New York Mets, when he went 5 1/3 innings, surrendering five earned runs while giving up nine hits.

-- The 26-year-old has an ERA of 4.05, with 9.5 strikeouts per nine innings, in three games this season.
-Opponents are hitting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.